-Fatal motorbike accidents can leave devastating consequences.
-Many deaths involving a road accident will result in the other party being charged with either careless driving or reckless driving.
-Motorcyclists are 35 times more likely to be killed in a road traffic accident than car occupants.
+Fatal motorcycle accidents can have devastating consequences.
+Many deaths involving a road accident will result in the other party being charged with careless or dangerous driving.
+Motorcyclists are 35 times more likely to be killed in a traffic accident than car occupants.

 As experienced compensation solicitors, we understand that the compensation is of little consequence immediately following the loss of a loved one due to a tragic fatal bike accident.
 Getting to the truth of how the fatal accident occurred and how the motorcyclist died is a priority.
-Once this has been established, then the compensation for the claim becomes an essential factor in easing the financial burden and helping the bereaved family to come to terms with the sudden and tragic loss.
-To make a motorbike accident compensation claim, the solicitors will have to prove “negligence” against the other party concerned.
+Once this has been established, compensation becomes essential in easing the financial burden and helping the bereaved family come to terms with the sudden and tragic loss.
+To make a motorcycle accident compensation claim, the solicitors must prove “negligence” against the other party concerned.

-A fatal motorbike accident can be complex and demanding factually and in law, so specialist solicitors are required.
+A fatal bike accident can be complex and demanding factually and legally, so specialist solicitors are recommended.

 If you have lost a loved one due to a fatal motorbike or fatal bike accident, you may be able to claim compensation on their behalf.
-Compensation is a possibility when the death has been brought about due to someone else’s dangerous or careless driving.
-There are several scenarios where you may be able to make a compensation claim.
-For example, you may be able to make a claim if you were financially dependent on the deceased, were an immediate relative or are representing the estate.
-We highly recommend that you speak to one of our solicitors to find out the full details on who is eligible.
-Compensation will help you come to terms with the fatal motorbike accident and help to cover any expenses such as medical fees and funeral costs.
+A payout is possible when the death has been brought about due to someone else’s dangerous or careless driving.
+There are several scenarios where you can make a compensation claim.
+For example, you may be able to claim if you were financially dependent on the deceased, were an immediate relative or are representing the estate.
+We highly recommend that you speak to one of our solicitors to find out the full details of who is eligible.
+Compensation will help you come to terms with the fatal motorcycle accident and help to cover any expenses, such as medical fees and funeral costs.

 A dependent is classified as relying on another person for financial support or other reasons, such as care.
 This often includes spouses and children.
-When a person has died following someone else’s negligent actions, the dependents will suffer.
+The dependents will suffer when someone dies following someone else’s negligent actions.
 If this is the case, then a dependency claim can be made.
-Dependency claims are made because following the person’s death, the dependents no longer have access to financial support and other essential services.
+Dependency claims are made because the dependents no longer have access to financial support and other essential services following the person’s death.

 First of all, it’s important to note that a compensation claim is separate from criminal proceedings and is not handled by the police.
 When you hire a solicitor, they will work to gather the facts of the case.
 The solicitors will investigate who was responsible for the accident and gather vital evidence showing the impact it has had on the claimant’s life.
 As part of their investigations, solicitors collate essential documents and evidence, including police reports, witness statements and medical reports.
 When they feel a strong case has been built, it will be brought to the other party’s attention, who can accept or deny liability.
 If there are disagreements about who was liable for the accident or how much compensation should be awarded, the final decision will be made by a judge.

 Making a compensation claim for a fatal bike accident can be a lengthy and complicated process.
 To ensure you receive the maximum amount of compensation you deserve, it’s essential to be as thorough as possible.
 Every tiny detail matters and can affect whether you will win your claim or how much money you will be awarded.
 As several factors affect each case, we cannot provide a guarantee on when your compensation claim will be concluded.
-However, as a general rule of thumb, you can expect your fatal motorbike accident claim to last between 4 to 9 months.
+However, as a general rule of thumb, you can expect motorcycle accident claims to last between 4 to 9 months.

 As part of the claims process, your solicitors will gather documents, speak to witnesses, and collect evidence to build a strong case.
 This investigation stage is perhaps the most lengthy and detailed part of the process.
 It’s also important to note that there is a limitation period.
 Generally speaking, a claim must be submitted by three years following the date of the death.
 The sooner you appoint a firm, the better your chances to build a strong claim and ensure your claim is submitted in time.